Vancouver’s brave new architecture

 What particularly impressed a mandarin from the east, Robert H. Hubbard, were the West Coast architects who were designing a completely new house style – West Coast Modernism – still important today.

 Design for Living: West Coast Modern Homes Revisited (West Vancouver Art Museum, 2019)

 Review by Beverly Cramp

-There was a time after the Second World War when new house design in Metro Vancouver was so distinctive and innovative that it attracted attention around the world, appearing in stylish New York magazines and attracting influential thinkers from Eastern Canada.
+There was a time after the Second World War when new house design in Metro Vancouver was so distinctive and innovative that it attracted attention around the world, appearing in stylish New York magazines and was noted by influential thinkers from Eastern Canada.